Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Online purchases offer convenience and immediate access to your license and permits, while in-person options include sporting goods stores and county tax collectors’ offices.

-To buy your license online or learn more about the process, visit the detailed guide at https://recademics.com/blog/hunting/how-to-get-a-hunting-license-in-Arkansas/.
+To learn more about the process, visit the detailed guide at https://recademics.com/blog/hunting/how-to-get-a-hunting-license-in-Arkansas/.

 Visit the Arkansas Game and Fish Commission’s official website to buy your license and permits electronically.